Information for customers

 Support with energy bills

-There is support available if you are worried about paying your energy bills, and/or if you find yourself in a vulnerable situation, whether that be from financial difficulties, mental or physical health issues, or other events.
+If you are worried about paying your energy bills, there is support available to help you – especially if you are in a vulnerable situation, due to financial difficulties, mental or physical health issues, or other events.
+Here is how to get the advice and help you need.

 Energy bill advice and support